by Keith Miller, LCSW-C, Psychedelic Assisted Therapist and Founder of Calliope Health

 For reasons we still don’t fully understand, ketamine seems to rapidly cause the brain to feel more cohesive, more “there,” and less tangled in the push and pull of seeking pleasure or avoiding pain.

 Not everyone has a profound experience with ketamine.
-But it’s my belief that having the kind of coaching and support that we provide at Calliope Health in our Retreats and treatments gives you a chance to reset your nervous system, recalibrate your amygdala and thalamus—that gatekeeper in the mind that
+But it’s my belief that having the kind of caring and therapeutic support that we provide at Calliope Health will give you a chance to reset your nervous system, recalibrate your amygdala and thalamus—that gatekeeper in the mind that

-determines what you pay attention to and what you can let go—and helps you break debilitating fixations that no longer serve your whole Self.
+determines what you pay attention to and what you can let go—and help you break debilitating fixations that no longer serve your whole Self.

-It would be my honor to receive your trust and the trust of our team at Calliope, and your interest in working together.
+It would be my honor to receive your trust and the trust of our team at Calliope, to do some healing work together.

 I hope to meet you and wish you happy trails!